 Bass is one of the most divisive aspects of sound.
 Some people prefer to have headphones and speakers that gives their music a little extra power in the low end while others prefer more of a neutral sound that blends with the music.
 Loving one or the other doesn’t make you any more of a music lover than someone else, but it is crucial to your own personal enjoyment.
 Sound is a very personal experience and whether you consider yourself an audiophile or a bass head, we hope this list of the best bass headphones will help you out.
-We split it into five different categories, each with a “best” pick and a bang for your buck pick.
-They range from the most comfortable to the bassiest headphones and everything in between.

 Sennheiser HD 650

-For this category we’re leaving the world of punchy extravagant bass for more of a neutral sound.
-And if you want premium flat sound, it’s hard to beat a Sennheiser product.
-Specifically the HD 650s in this case.
-Though they’re not exactly brand new good sound doesn’t age, and these sound great.
-They have a wide frequency range and an open back design to help you get a more natural sound out of your music.
-If you thought the ATH-M50Xs had a flat sound, wait until you hear these.
-Though open-backs headphones aren’t always practical for use with mobile devices, that’s even more-so the case with the HD650s.
-Not only because of the sound leakage that occurs, but because of how they connect to source devices.
 They end in a 1/4” connector and though they do come with a 3.5mm adapter to plug into your phone, don’t be fooled.
 They aren’t meant to be used with your average smartphone.
 Will it work?
 Sure.
 But if you really want to get the full experience out of them you’re probably going to need a decent portable amp as well.
 There’s a reason Sennheiser is on this list twice, and these are them.
 These are comfortable enough for all day listening, and have a nice and neutral sound if you’re into that.
-Not to mention that the HD650s are made of lightweight aluminum and only weigh about 272 grams.
+Not to mention that the HD 650s are made of lightweight aluminum and only weigh about 272 grams.
 While they’re not what you’d expect for bass headphones, they do the job nicely and give you a clean representation of what your work will sound like.

 Beyerdynamic Custom One Pro

-I’m not much of a car guy but German engineering is a thing right?
-That must bleed over into headphones as well because Beyerdynamic has consistently had great quality headphones for both and the average person.
-But the Custom One Pros combine the two, so if you want accuracy at home and bass while on the go these are perfect for you.
-What makes these headphones so unique is a small slider on the bottom of the ear cup that lets you choose between four different sound style: light bass, linear, vibrant bass, or heavy bass.
-Say you’re listening to something classical and would prefer not having too much embellishment on your music, you can simply slide it over to “linear” which has the flattest sound.
 If you then want to switch it up and listen to some EDM, you can slide it over to “heavy bass” and everywhere in between.
 These headphones can be as versatile as your music taste.
 Besides having a fairly customizable sound, you can also customize the way your headphones look with different colors.
 There are 16 included designs in the box and you can get more at their website.
 On top of that you can also replace the ear and headband pads if you get bored with the ones they come with.
 Not to mention that these have a detachable microphone that you can use for gaming.

 Sony MDRXB800 Extra Bass

-If you’re not a fan of Beats or don’t want to shell out too much money, then the Sony MDRXB800s are the way to go.
-Sony doesn’t really make bad audio products, and these are proof.
-The MDRX700s were a favorite among Sony customers but since those were discontinued, these are the next best thing.
-The MDRXB800s are an inexpensive pair of headphones for the average bass lover, but they give also do justice to the mids and highs.
 Large 50mm drivers push the big sound and thanks to the comfortable padding you can listen for as long as you want.
-Though these are technically over-ears, the paint more closely resembles on-ears in that theres no depression to fit around your ears.
+Though these are technically over-ears, the fit more closely resembles on-ears in that there’s no depression to fit around your ears.
 Instead they sit flat on top of them which is a little weird if you’re not used to on-ears, but you’ll get used to it.
-As is the case with all of the headphones we’ve looked at so far, that can also fold down for travel which is good news for commuters.
+These also fold down for travel which is good news for commuters.